Lori Brotto: Career

+Lori Brotto is a leading expert in the field of women's sexual health who has shown how mindfulness can be a powerful tool for addressing sexual concerns.
+As she explains, "Mindfulness is not something you can just read about and expect to work.
+You have to be motivated to do the practice."
+In other words, the benefits of mindfulness require active engagement and commitment.

 Book

 Brotto's book, Better Sex through Mindfulness, is published by Greystone Books in April 2018.
 Here, Brotto offers a groundbreaking approach to improving desire, arousal, and satisfaction in women.
 A pioneer in the use of mindfulness for treating sexual difficulties, Brotto has helped hundreds of women cultivate more exciting, fulfilling sexual experiences.
 In this accessible, relatable book, she explores the various reasons for sexual problems, such as stress and incessant multitasking, and tells the stories of many of the women she has treated over the years.
 She also provides exercises that readers can do on their own to increase desire and sexual enjoyment, whether their goal is to overcome a sexual difficulty or simply give their love life a boost.